 STAGE Model Genealogy

-STAGE has been used, inter alia, for studies of South Africa, Brazil, India, Mozambique, Botswana, Ethiopia, Kenya, Ireland.
+STAGE and variants has been used, inter alia, for studies of South Africa, Brazil, India, Mozambique, Botswana, Ethiopia, Bhutan, Senegal, Kenya, Ireland, West Bank.

 The STAGE models are part of a suite of models that include a global country model, ANARRES, (a development of the GLOBE model), the R23 model and the SMOD suite.
 All models use a common set of notation and formats.

 The open source version of STAGE is a good template model for PhD students, and persons new to CGE models, who want a model that provides a base on which they can build their own behavioural relationships.

 Variants of the STAGE model can be produced for clients.
 Email firstname.lastname@example.org to discuss licensing and model variant options.